 Every insurer works out the cost of health insurance premiums in a slightly different way – but overall, there are four things that make prices a little higher when it’s time to renew.
 They are, in no particular order: inflation, claims, age, and something called medical inflation.
 Below, we’ll tell you all about each one and explain why they lead to your premium going up.

 When we say ‘inflation’ in money terms, it means the rate at which the cost of things goes up, which means you can’t buy as much for the same amount.
-It measures the change in the value of money – so for example if you bought a snazzy pair of shoes for £100 a year ago and there’s a 2.4% rise in inflation, today those exact same shoes will be sold for £102.40.
+It measures the change in the value of money – so for example if you bought a snazzy pair of shoes for £100 a year ago and there’s an 8% rise in inflation, today those exact same shoes will be sold for £108.

 Inflation doesn’t just affect the price of shoes though.
-It affects health insurance premiums too, so when you think about it this way, it makes sense for yours to go up ever so slightly every year.
+It affects health insurance premiums too, so when you think about it this way, it makes sense for yours to go up every year.

-Hey, we’re all getting older.
-And as we age we gradually get weaker, so it’s more likely that we’ll injure ourselves or get ill.
+Hey, we're all getting older, and aging is a factor that increases our likelihood of getting ill or injuring ourselves.
 That’s why insurers take our age into account when we take out health insurance – because if we’re a little older, it’s more likely we’ll need to make a claim on it.

 Every insurer takes age into account in a slightly different way.
 Some use age bands, which means everyone who’s aged between 40-50 is in one age band, and 70-80 another age band, and so on.
 This means that as you get older and move from one age band to the next, the price of your premiums is likely to go up.
 Some insurers also raise the age-related part of your premium every year, so it happens more gradually rather than a big jump from one age band to another.